Psychotherapy for the Wetherby, Leeds, and York areas

-I can offer therapy for those struggling with depression, anxiety, family issues, feelings of aloneness, low self-esteem, bereavement and loss, physical symptoms and other health issues, spiritual concerns and the search for meaning.
+I can offer therapy for those seeking help with depression, anxiety, family issues, feelings of aloneness, low self-esteem, shame and acceptance, bereavement and loss, spiritual concerns, fear of death and the search for meaning.